DIY Halloween Garland – Cute and Funny Bats!

 Switch out to the finepoint blade.

-Cut out the eyes from the vinyl.
-Note: you don’t have to mirror the eyes – it just depends which way you want them looking.
+You don’t have to mirror the eyes – it just depends which way you want them looking.
 Or if you’re making a lot mirroring some of the eyes is a nice way to get some variety.

 Weed the Iron on.